 The juice stains everything it touches.
 So wear old clothes or an apron.
 I didn’t splash a drop, though, so if you’re patient, perhaps it won’t be a problem.

-- To get started, take a sharp knife and cut off the crown.
-Gently scoop out some of the center core without disturbing the seeds.
+- To get started, take a sharp knife and score the skin, around the circumference of the fruit.

 - With your thumbs, gently pry the two halves apart.

 - Hold one of the pomegranate halves upside down in your left palm over the bowl.

 - Slap the top of the fruit sharply with a big wooden spoon.
 Let the seeds drop through your fingers into the bowl.
 Turn the fruit from time to time and keep slapping until all the seeds have dropped.
 Then do the other half.

 - Discard any of the inner white papery pith that may have dislodged.

 - Check out this video to see how it’s done.